Guinea pig or hamster? They look similar, but they’re very different pets.

 They need to feel comfortable and enjoy some personal space.

-Your guinea pig pet has short legs and it cannot jump well or climb steep objects.
+Your guinea pig pet has short legs and it can’t jump well or climb steep objects.

 Nonetheless, guinea pigs require space and a hiding place to feel comfortable.